 There might also be post-electoral returns to joining a PEC.
 One should expect that parties forming coalitions get a share of portfolios proportional to the seats they contribute to the coalition (Gamson 1961).
-This means that small parties within a PEC could sometimes get important nominations that would usually be reserved for larger parties.
-It is thus possible that small parties can improve their position in post-electoral bargaining by forming a coalition with a larger party.8
+This means that small parties within a PEC could sometimes get important nominations that would usually be reserved for larger parties.12 It is thus possible that small parties can improve their position in post-electoral bargaining by forming a coalition with a larger party.13

 Finally, our novel key proposition is that PECs can be used as a way to prevent other parties obtaining an absolute majority rather than solely increasing their own support-as highlighted with the Alavieska municipality example in the introduction.
 These coalitions are often called "technical alliances" suggesting that they are merely formed to exploit the electoral economies of scale and to prevent a third party gaining an absolute majority of the seats in the municipality.
-Obtaining an absolute majority in Finnish municipalities is critical as councils make decisions based on simple majority vote.
-Moreover, absolute majority typically allows the winner to appoint both the board chairman (equivalent to the mayor of the municipality) and the council chairman (equivalent to the speaker of the local council).
-Avoiding this concentration of power might be driving many parties to coalesce.
+Obtaining an absolute majority in Finnish municipalities is critical as councils make decisions based on simple majority vote case by case and council is the most important decision maker.
+This means that if a party has absolute majority and it can maintain